ufs-community/ufs-srweather-app/docs/UsersGuide/source/TinkeringWWflowDetails/InputOutputFiles.rst

 which tells the workflow to use the custom file located in the user-defined path.
 The path should include the filename.
 If ``USE_CUSTOM_POST_CONFIG_FILE`` is set to true, but the file path is not found, then an error will occur when trying to generate the SRW Application workflow.

-Users may then start their experiment workflow as usual, and the UPP will use the new flat ``*.txt`` file.
+After successfully generating the workflow, users may run/monitor their experiment as usual, and the UPP will use the new flat ``*.txt`` file.

 .. _SatelliteProducts: